Breakfast by country: Taiwan

-In Pakistani Cuisine, a breakfast consists of fried bread called (Paratha) and Omelette with black milk tea.
-A more common Pakistani speciality for breakfast consist few items "Nehari'Nihari is a popular meat-based dish originating from Old Delhi.
-When Pakistan gained independence in 1947, numerous immigrants from Delhi settled in Karachi, where they established their own restaurants, so nihar is also associated with Pakistani cuisine' served with kulcha'flatbread made with wheat flour', Halwa poori, and Siri paya.

 Europe

-European breakfasts are generally lighter than in the United States of America or the United Kingdom, and apart from drinks are often all cold.
+Continental European breakfasts are generally lighter than in the United States of America or the United Kingdom, and apart from coffee, drinks are often cold.
 Bread with boiled eggs, cheese and cold meat slices may be found, and pastries and preserves are normal.
-Muesli, a Germanic breakfast invention, is popular in many places, and fruit and fruit juices common.
+Muesli, a Germanic breakfast invention, is popular in many places, and fruit and fruit juices are common.
 Coffee or tea are near-universal.

-The apparent lightness of continental breakfast compared to much of the rest of the world and specially the full English breakfast, probably comes from medieval times when breakfast was disapproved of by many clerical and medical writers.
-The 16th century seems to have marked a change in attitude.
+The apparent lightness of continental breakfast compared to much of the rest of the world and especially the full English breakfast may come from medieval times when breakfast was disapproved of by many clerical and medical writers.

 In southeast Europe, in countries such as Bulgaria, Bosnia, Montenegro, North Macedonia and parts of Croatia breakfast usually consists of various kinds of savory or sweet pastry, with cheese, meat or jam filling.
 The most typical breakfast consists of two slices of burek and a glass of yogurt.
 Breakfast also often consists of open sandwiches.
 The sandwich is spread with butter, with toppings added such as prosciutto and yellow cheese.